SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 {% include image.html url="/img/EC/splitdata.jpg" description="<small>Split time series in valid and invalid data</small>" %}

 * <b>Scenario 1</b>: Scenario 1 applies to series which are valid at both times (train and adapt phase).
 The number of missing values are limited and the regime (range in particular) is consistent throughout time.
 The time series are subjected to two types of manipulations, scaling and differentiating.
-The scaling parameters (max, min,...) are determined exactly ones in the training phase and are stored between prediction steps.
+The scaling parameters (max, min,...) are determined exactly once in the training phase and are stored between prediction steps.
 The  scaling parameters are reloaded in the adapt phase and are used to scale the adapt time series.
 {% include image.html url="/img/EC/scenario1.jpg" description="<small>Scenario 1</small>" %}